Carol Raye

-Carol Raye (17 January 1923 – 18 June 2022 as Kathleen Mary Corkrey and also billed as Carole Raye) was a British-born actress of film, television, radio, theatre and revue.
-A comedian, singer, dancer, plus radio and television creator, producer and director and media personaity, she worked in her native England as well as internationally in British East Africa and Australia, where she became notable as the first female television executiveat a time when the industry was dominated by men.
+Carol Raye (17 January 1923 – 18 June 2022 as Kathleen Mary Corkrey and also billed as Carole Raye) was a British-born actress and comedian of film, television, radio, theatre and revue.
+She was also a singer, dancer, producer, director and media personality.

-Her career spanned some seven decades, firstly as a film star and stage performer in the United Kingdom, where she would star, and often dance and sing, in such movies as Song of Romance, Strawberry Roan and Waltz Time, after which she briefly worked in Kenya before immigrating to Australia, where she became notable for her small-screen roles.
+Her career spanned some seven decades, firstly as a film star and stage performer in the United Kingdom, in such movies as Song of Romance, Strawberry Roan and Waltz Time, after which she briefly worked in Kenya.
+She then immigrated to Australia, where she became notable for her small-screen roles, and as the first female television executive at a time when the industry was dominated by men.

-Raye was best known as the creator, producer and original star of the iconic TV satire The Mavis Bramston Show, alongside Gordon Chater and Barry Creyton, as well as a semi-regular star of the soap opera Number 96 as Baroness Amanda von Pappenburg, a wealthy British socialite, who lived in Heidelberg, Germany, who regularly arrives at the iconic '96' to visit her nephew Don Finlayson, portrayed by Joe Hasham.
+Raye was best known as the creator, producer and original star of the iconic TV satire The Mavis Bramston Show, alongside Gordon Chater and Barry Creyton, as well as a semi-regular star of soap opera Number 96, as Baroness Amanda von Pappenburg.

-She also portrayed Amanda's look alike, Claudine.